What to Wear Running: Checklist from a Run Coach

 Bottoms

 Budget-Friendly Tip: Once you find a pair of running pants or shorts that you like, look for sales on them so you can stock up.
+Shop out of season and save on pants by buying them in summer and buy shorts in winter.
 Also, consider getting them in last season’s colors for more discounts.

 Sports Bras